St. Michael’s Anglican Church

 How do we prepare you for these and other questions?

 All parents and individuals seeking Baptism at St. Michael’s Anglican Church are asked to attend our Baptism Preparation Class.
 This one-hour preparation course is scheduled monthly with Nursery provided on Sunday afternoons and includes everything from teaching to fellowship to a tour of our facilities.
 Godparents are welcome to attend so they can be prepared for the service and understand their role and commitment in the Baptism sacrament.
 Simply e-mail the Church Office to let us know which month you plan on attending the class, and complete the registration form below to request your baptism date.

-If I have been baptized before in another denomination, do I need to be re-baptized in the Episcopal Church in order to join Saint Michael’s?
+If I have been baptized before in another denomination, do I need to be re-baptized in the Anglican Church in order to join Saint Michael’s?

 No. We believe that there is one Lord, one Faith, and one baptism.
 We recognize as valid any baptism of an individual in the name of the Father, the Son, and the Holy Spirit in the one holy Catholic and Apostolic Church.